testit-tms/api-client-golang/docs/TestResultModel.md

 ### NewTestResultModel

-`func NewTestResultModel(configurationId string, testPointId string, testRunId string, workItemVersionId string, id string, createdDate time.Time, createdById string, ) *TestResultModel`
+`func NewTestResultModel(configurationId string, testPointId string, testRunId string, workItemVersionId string, id string, createdDate time.Time, createdById string, failureClassIds []string, ) *TestResultModel`

 NewTestResultModel instantiates a new TestResultModel object This constructor will assign default values to properties that have it defined,